0

 • Mental health professional (psychologist, social worker, marriage or family therapist, licensed professional counselor, psychotherapist, or addiction counselor licensed, registered, and certified).

-The goals of the funding are to:
+The goal of the funding is to:

 • Reduce the financial burden of purchasing naloxone for key partners.